patroni/patroni/docs/SETTINGS.rst

         -  **restore\_command**: command to restore WAL records from the remote master to standby leader, can be different from the list defined in :ref:`postgresql_settings`
         -  **archive\_cleanup\_command**: cleanup command for standby leader
         -  **recovery\_min\_apply\_delay**: how long to wait before actually apply WAL records on a standby leader
+    -  **slots**: define permanent replication slots.
+These slots will be preserved during switchover/failover.
+Patroni will try to create slots before opening connections to the cluster.
+        -  **my_slot_name**: the name of replication slot.
+It is the responsibility of the operator to make sure that there are no clashes in names between replication slots automatically created by Patroni for members and permanent replication slots.
+            -  **type**: slot type.
+Could be ``physical`` or ``logical``.
+If the slot is logical, you have to additionally define ``database`` and ``plugin``.
+               **database**: the database name where logical slots should be created.
+               **plugin**: the plugin name for the logical slot.
 -  **method**: custom script to use for bootstrapping this cluster.
    See :ref:`custom bootstrap methods documentation <custom_bootstrap>` for details.
    When ``initdb`` is specified revert to the default ``initdb`` command. ``initdb`` is also triggered when no ``method``